Human Nature (novel): Plot

 Bernice Summerfield is grieving since the death of Guy de Carnac (as seen in the previous novel, Sanctuary).
-The Doctor takes her to a market on a planet called Crex in the Augon system.
-He quickly sets off, telling her he'll be back in an hour, and Benny finds a pub where she orders a beer and finds a group of female human drinking partners.
+The Seventh Doctor takes her to a market on a planet called Crex in the Augon system.
+He quickly sets off, telling her he'll be back in an hour, and Benny finds a pub where she orders a beer and finds a group of female, human, drinking-partners.
 After Benny's had several drinks with them, the Doctor arrives and places a patch on her cheek — a pad that disperses the alcohol in her system.
 He tells her that they need to leave immediately, and leads her back to the TARDIS.
-He hands her a scroll, tells her he'll see her in three months, and collapses.
+He hands her a scroll, and tells her he'll see her in three months; and then collapses.

 Meanwhile, the genesmith Laylock meets with his associates.
 They plan to follow the Doctor.
-In a long, dark room, a teenager named Tim awakens from a dream, having had a premonition that everyone will die.
+In a long and dark room, a teenager named Tim awakens from a dream; having had a premonition that everyone will die.

-Unable to understand Benny's grief on a human level, the Doctor has purchased a device which alters his biodata, transforming him into a human named Dr John Smith.
+Unable to understand Benny's grief on a human level, the Doctor has purchased a device which alters his biodata; transforming him into a human named Dr. John Smith.
 Smith lives as a history teacher at a public school in 1914 England, and falls in love with a fellow teacher named Joan.
-However, when alien Aubertides, hoping to acquire Time Lord abilities, attack the school, Smith sacrifices himself and becomes the Doctor once more; as the Time Lord, he is unable to love Joan in the way the human John Smith did.
+However, when alien Aubertides - hoping to acquire Time Lord abilities - attack the school, Smith sacrifices himself and becomes the Doctor once more; as a Time Lord, he is unable to love Joan in the way that the human John Smith did.